This policy applies to business that meet the following criteria.

 Risk and impact management

-Disclose how the organization identifies, assesses, prioritizes, and manages nature-related risks and impacts across its direct operations and value chains.
+• Disclose processes for identifying, assessing, prioritizing, and managing nature-related risks and impacts throughout direct operations and value chains.

 Metrics and targets